future-proof-iot/RIOT-rust/README.md

-Compared to what [Embassy](https://github.com/embassy-rs/embassy) already provides, RIOT-rs brings additional value in terms of abstraction, operating system functionalities, and integration for a (curated) set of software modules, tools and libraries, as well as a stronger focus on cybersecurity and formal verification.
+Compared to what [Embassy](https://github.com/embassy-rs/embassy) already provides, RIOT-rs brings additional value in terms of abstraction, operating system functionalities, and integration for a (curated) set of software modules, tools and libraries.

 In particular, RIOT-rs aims to combine:

 - **application code portability** across all supported hardware, via consistent memory/energy efficient APIs;
 - **async programming** paradigms, based on [Embassy](https://github.com/embassy-rs/embassy);
-- **preemptive scheduler** programming paradigms, based on formally verified modules using [hax](https://hacspec.org/blog/posts/hax-v0-1/);
+- **preemptive scheduler** programming paradigms;
-- **booting & update security**, via measured boot and secure software updates, using formally verified modules.

 Overall, RIOT-rs gives you a 'batteries-included' experience, on par with [RIOT](https://github.com/RIOT-OS/RIOT).